 - Add vanilla and eggs to the butter mixture and mix until combined.
 Use a rubber spatula to scrape down the side of the bowl to make sure all the butter mixture is combined.

-- In a small mixing bowl, combine the cream of tarter, baking powder, salt, and all-purpose einkorn flour.
+- In a small mixing bowl, combine the cream of tarter, baking powder, salt, and Organic All-Purpose Einkorn Flour.
 Mix until combined.

 - With the mixer on low, slowly combine the flour mixture with the butter mixture.
 Scrape the sides of the bowl down as needed.
 Do not over-mix.

 - Chill the dough in the fridge for 1 hour.